 As I mentioned above, I am pro-business, and I understand that as times change, the city needs to be flexible and willing to change laws and regulations to continue to effectively support local business and residents.
 That flexibility would certainly include zoning, and I believe that all zoning should be reviewed over time to keep up with environmental and social changes.
-That being said, I have seen no evidence of changes in the area surrounding the Museum that would require this change in zoning.
-In addition, if there have been changes of which I am not aware, and the city believes that the best way to support the constituents in this area is to change the zoning, then I believe that the changes should be presented for input and discussion for the entire area, not just one building and one business.
-The proposal by the Museum applies a change just to their building, when there are several other businesses right next door.
+That being said, I have seen no evidence of recent changes in the area surrounding the Museum that would require this change in zoning.
+In addition, if there have been changes of which I am not aware, and the city believes that the best way to support the residents and businesses in this area is to change the zoning, then I believe that the changes should be presented for input and discussion for the entire area, not just one building and one business.
+The proposal by the Museum applies a change just to their building, when there are several other businesses right next door and across the street.
 It seems very unlikely to me that the Museum's interests would be so substantially different than the other surrounding businesses so as to require what amounts to a special zoning change just for them.
+Further, it is my understanding that one of the several considerations for granting a change in zoning such as the one requested by the museum is that the city would not be conferring a "special privilege" to the applicant.
+It appears that making a change in zoning and land use for one entity in a discreet portion of one city block, while not considering the same changes for other businesses in the same block would be conferring a special privilege to that one business.

-In conclusion, based on my understanding of the matter to date and as a business owner in the Museum's immediate vicinity, I do not see a compelling need to change the zoning in this area (based on the Museum's stated plans).
-In addition, there are potential future negative consequences that could be created by the requested change in zoning, and if there are reasons for a change that are beyond my present knowledge, then I believe that a change in zoning should be discussed with all of the businesses and residents in this area, and a future direction planned for the entire area, not just one building and one business.
+In conclusion, based on my understanding of the matter to date and as a business owner in the Museum's immediate vicinity, I do not see a compelling need to change the zoning in this area (based on the Museum's stated plans), and there are potential future negative consequences that could be created by the requested change in zoning.
+In addition, if there are reasons for a change that are beyond my present knowledge, then I believe that a change in zoning should be discussed with all of the businesses and residents in this area, and a future direction planned for the entire area, not just one building and one business.

-I urge the Planning Board to consider these factors when making a decision in this matter.
+I urge the City Commission to consider these factors when making a decision in this matter.